YashB63/GFG-Daily-Questions/README.md

     Given a sorted array Arr of size N and a number X, you need to find the number of occurrences of X in Arr.

+Day 159:

+  Q1: Combination Sum II:

+    Given an array of integers arr,
+    the length of the array n,
+    and an integer k,
+    find all the unique combinations
+    in arr where the sum of the combination is equal to k.

+    Each number can only be used once in a combination.

+    Return the combinations in the lexicographically sorted order, where each combination is in non-decreasing order.

+  Q2: Number of Coins:

+    Given a value V and array coins[] of size M, the task is to make the change for V cents, given that you have an infinite supply of each of coins{coins1, coins2, ..., coinsm} valued coins.

+    Find the minimum number of coins to make the change.

+    If not possible to make change then return -1.

+  Q3: Circular Tour:

+    Suppose there is a circle.

+    There are N petrol pumps on that circle.

+    You will be given two sets of data.

+    1. The amount of petrol that every petrol pump has.
+    2. Distance from that petrol pump to the next petrol pump.

+    Find a starting point where the truck can start to get through the complete circle without exhausting its petrol in between.

+    Note :  Assume for 1 litre petrol, the truck can go 1 unit of distance.